Ted Musgrave: Winston Cup Series

 In 1997, Roush vowed to give Musgrave whatever he needed to win his first race.
 The No. 16 car now had dual sponsorships from the Family Channel and Primestar.
 Once again, he started off well, and came very close to his first win, at Darlington Raceway.
 Musgrave was running second late in the race and clearly had a faster car than leader Dale Jarrett in the closing laps.
 At one point, he was side by side with Jarrett, but Jarrett held him off for the win.
 Critics of Musgrave said after the race that he should have been more aggressive and bumped Jarrett out of the way to get his first win.
 Later in the season at Pocono Raceway, Musgrave had a strong car and was running second late in the race with a chance to win when his car went unexpectedly loose.
 He ended up fourth.
-Musgrave was in the Top 10 in points for most of 1997, but a poor final race, at Atlanta, caused him to fall to 12th for the year.
+Musgrave was in the top-ten in points for most of 1997, but a poor final race, at Atlanta, caused him to fall to twelfth for the year.

-In 1998, Musgrave got full sponsorship from Primestar, and was 18th in points when he was suddenly replaced by rookie Kevin Lepage, to the shock of many.
+In 1998, Musgrave got full sponsorship from Primestar, and was eighteenth in points when he was suddenly replaced by rookie Kevin Lepage, to the shock of many.
 Still, Musgrave filled out 1998 by running part-time for Bud Moore Engineering and Bill Elliott Racing (a team co-owned by Elliott and Dan Marino), as well as doing substitute duty for Travis Carter and Jasper Motorsports.
-He ended up missing only one race that year and gave Elliott's team its only Top 10 finish with a fifth-place run at Phoenix.
+He ended up missing only one race that year and gave Elliott's team its only top-ten finish with a fifth place run at Phoenix.